 Can I get court records if I can’t enter the courthouse?

-- Access to Court Records form
+- Yes.
+The first step is to complete the Request for Access to Court Records form

 - Email addresses for the courts can be found on the Court Locations webpage.